- April 26, 2024

 - Engaging character swapping mechanic that allows for diverse gameplay and problem-solving.

-- Charming art style and unique setting within a giant space turtle, complemented by well-written dialogue and character development.
+- Charming art style and unique setting within a giant space turtle, enhancing the overall experience.

-- Solid controls and enjoyable combat, with creative boss designs and a satisfying progression system.
+- Solid controls and enjoyable combat, with memorable boss fights and a heartfelt story.

-- The game is relatively short, with some players wishing for more content and exploration opportunities.
+- Game is relatively short, leaving players wanting more content and exploration.

-- Some mechanics and characters feel underutilized, leading to a desire for deeper gameplay elements.
+- Some mechanics and characters feel underutilized, leading to a sense of missed potential.

 “I've played a ton of metroidvanias at this point, but this one still managed to surprise me with its clever use of mechanics and really creative boss design.”